Pitch-accent language: Vedic Sanskrit

-Vedic Sanskrit, the earliest form of the Indian language Sanskrit, is believed to have had a pitch accent that was very similar to that of ancestor language Proto-Indo-European.
+Vedic Sanskrit, the earliest form of the Indian language Sanskrit, is believed to have had a pitch accent that was very similar to that of its ancestor language Proto-Indo-European.
 Most words had exactly one accented syllable, but there were some unaccented words, such as finite verbs of main clauses, non-initial vocatives, and certain pronouns and particles.
 Occasionally, a compound word occurred with two accents: "to take away".

 The ancient Indian grammarians describe the accented syllable as being "raised", and it appears that it was followed in the following syllable by a downwards glide, which the grammarians refer to as "sounded".
 In some cases, language change merged an accented syllable with a following svarita syllable, and the two were combined in a single syllable, known as "independent svarita".

 The precise descriptions of ancient Indian grammarians imply that the was characterised by rising pitch and the by falling pitch.
 In the tradition represented by the Rigveda, a collection of hymns, the highest point of the accent appears not to have been reached until the beginning of the syllable.
 In other words, it was an example of "peak delay" (see above).

 In the later stages of Sanskrit, the pitch accent was lost and a stress accent remained.
 The stress in Sanskrit, however, was weaker than that in English and not free but predictable.
 The stress was heard on the penultimate syllable of the word if it was heavy, on the antepenultimate if the antepenultimate was heavy and the penultimate light, and otherwise on the pre-antepenultimate.